Get Your Flu Vaccination

 - Details about this year's publicly-funded influenza immunization program, vaccine information, find a flu clinic.

-- Influenza is an infectious respiratory disease caused by an influenza virus.
+Prevent the spread of infectious respiratory disease caused by the influenza virus.

 Flu information for schools and parents